Automated retrievals

 I can't seem to download your data anymore.
 I am getting HTTP 403 errors.
 What's going on?

 This should only occur if for some reason the USGS has blocked your Internet Protocol (IP) address from using the service.
-This can happen if we judge that your use of the site i s so excessive that it is seriously impacting others using the service.
-To get unblocked, send us the URL you are using along with the public IP of the machine to gs-w_support_nwisweb@usgs.gov.
+This can happen if we judge that your use of the site is so excessive that it is seriously impacting others using the service.
+To get unblocked, send us the URL you are using along with the public IP of the machine to gs-w_waterdata_support@usgs.gov.
 We may require changes to your query and frequency of use in order to give you access to the service again and will work with you to find ways to optimize your queries.

 I am concerned that new releases of your system will cause my retrieval programs to break.
 What can I do to prevent this?